Becoming a Spiritual Director

 They will have knowledge of good practice in spiritual direction, particularly regarding confidentiality, safeguarding issues and maintaining appropriate boundaries.
 They will understand the distinction between accompaniment and counselling and be willing to assist people in finding other appropriate help when necessary.
 They will review relationships regularly and end them sensitively when appropriate.

-They will have received confirmation from the diocese of their suitability to undertake this ministry by the Bishop of Truro and will be included in the Diocesan Directory of Spiritual Directors.
+They will have received confirmation from the diocese of their suitability to undertake this ministry by the Bishop of Truro and will be included in the Diocesan List of Spiritual Directors.

 In return, we offer:

 Public Liability Insurance

 Informal networking opportunities

 Peer supervision groups